Why Do You Wake Up Around 3 AM Every Night?

 4. Ageing

 As you age, your sleep cycle changes.
 The rest quality gets compromised because you spend less time in deep sleep.
 This makes you more prone to waking up because of external factors.
 Your shifting sleep-wake timings with age can also cause you to go to bed and wake up earlier.
-Another reason you wake up at abnormal timing, like 3 am as you grow old, might be because of meds that alter sleep patterns.
+Another reason you wake up at abnormal timing, like waking up at 3am as you grow old, might be because of meds that alter sleep patterns.

 5. Bathroom Breaks